neil-edelman/boxes/readme.md

 ## Details ##

-Some code, called traits, may be shared between boxes on some preprocessor commands.
+Some code, called traits, may be shared between boxes on some extra preprocessor commands for more functionality.
 This is contained in headers that are meant to be further included internally by the box itself.
 The documentation for each box explains more.
 One can have multiple named traits by including the file again.
-This is used mainly in `to_string.h`.

 Throughout these headers, errors are returned with `errno`.
 Assertions are used at runtime; to stop them, define `#define NDEBUG` before